italonascimento/italonascimento.github.com/_posts/2016-12-08-applying-a-timeout-to-your-promises.md

 }
 ```

-I suppose the code above is pretty clear: I defined a `promiseTimeout` function, which takes in a time in milliseconds and a `promise`, and returns a race between that `promise` and a locally defined one, called `timeout`.
+I suppose the code above is pretty clear: I defined a `promiseTimeout` function, which takes in a time in milliseconds and a `promise`, and returns a race between the passed in and a locally defined promise, called `timeout`.
 The `timeout` promise, in turn, does nothing but reject in `ms` milliseconds.

 As stated in the specification we read above, `Promise.race` will give us a new promise that gets resolved or rejected as soon as any of the passed promises resolve or reject.

 Back to our function's scope, if `promise` doesn't resolve nor reject within `ms` milliseconds, we'll get the `timeout` rejection instead.

 ## Usage